EthanEFung/ethanefung.github.io/content/posts/exploring-neo4j.md

 object against each team object and infer that Ben Simmons was drafted to the Philadelphia 76ers in 2016.

-The usage of ids or keys to show relationships between entities, is a modern standard practice when building databases because it can be inpractical to fit all of an api's data into a single response.
+The usage of ids or keys to show relationships between entities, is a standard practice because it can be inpractical to fit all of an api's data into a single response.
 Generally REST apis will have several endpoints that clients can use, but the data the client receives from one requests might be too little (such as the example here) or too much.
 However, utilizing ids or keys and requiring that clients make subsequent requests has the benefit of allowing REST apis to scale data and give the client the most relevant information while keeping response payloads minimal in size.

 One downside to this approach is the difficultly clients face modeling many-to-many relationships.
 For example if I was interested in knowing which players have played on